What to expect if you adopt from CGAP!

 Resources and ongoing support:

 You'll receive a package with all paperwork needed.
-Included will be a profile from the foster home (including details of feeding, training, etc.), copies of medical records for your vet, and some readings that we've included that we think will help set you up for success during the transitional period.
+Included will be a profile from the foster home (including details of feeding, training, etc.), copies of vaccination records for your vet, and some readings that we've included that we think will help set you up for success during the transitional period.
 Please take the time to read them, and implement what fits.
+You can also find a lot of resources on our Facebook page under the FILES section.

 You will also receive a gift package with some items that will help you take care of your hound.